BardenB/IronList/README.md

 - Each entry is a single line: `YYYY-MM-DD    Description    tag1,tag2`.
 - Accepted input separators when parsing: literal `\t` or runs of 4+ spaces (suggested to use 4+ spaces as literal tabs do not work in most if not all places).
-- On write, entries are normalized to the canonical tab-separated form.
+- `--add` and `--edit` convert 4 space separators in the terminal to tabs in the .txt file.
-- Tag matching for queries is case-insensitive; stored tags preserve the user's casing.
+- Tag matching for queries is case-insensitive.

+- I would like to add a list that is undated.
+It would not be sorted by date, then, and instead by whatever the .txt file says.
+Everything else would function normally.

 ---